 Discuss with a qualified SRA how they would determine if a licensee must change their protective strategy to account for the changes in their target sets to assist in determining the significance of a finding/violation.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Technical Proficiency Level Qualification Signature Item ISA-SRA-4.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Item ISA-SRA-4.

-(ISA-SRA-5) Licensee
+(ISA-SRA-5) Licensee Protective Strategy

 PURPOSE:

-The NRC requires that a licensee be able to adequately defend the site against the DBT in 10 CFR 73.1.
-This activity will provide SRAs with
+The NRC requires that a licensee be able to adequately defend the site against the DBT or radiological sabotage as defined in 10 CFR 73.1.
+The general performance objectives of a licensee’s physical protection program are provided in 10 CFR 73.55(b).
+Each licensee shall design its physical protection program in a manner that accounts for site-specific conditions and applies defense in depth to ensure that the physical protection program maintains at all times the capabilities to detect, assess, interdict, and neutralize threats.
+Consistent with 10 CFR 73.55(b)(4), the licensee shall analyze and identify site-specific conditions, including target sets, that may affect the specific measures needed to implement the requirements of 10 CFR 73.55 and shall account for these conditions in the design of the physical protection program.
+This activity will provide SRAs with familiarity of licensee physical protection programs and the relationship to site specific target sets.

 COMPETENCY AREAS: TECHNICAL AREA EXPERTISE: